tburnett/light_curves/README.md

 * [Geminga](geminga)

-    Detailed study of the Geminta pulsar, which is constant
+    Detailed study of the Geminga pulsar, which is constant
 * [B1259-63](B1259)

     A pulsar with high-energy gamma emission associated with periodic periastron passages